intelligo-mn/intelligo/server/README.md

 - Modular , replacable and plug and play code
 - Provide a starter for both the business APIs and microservice platform development.
 - DevOps ready with code quality, unit & integration tests, deployment automated.

-## Demo

-- nXplorer demo server is deployed on Heroku and can be accessed [here](https://nxplorer.herokuapp.com)

-## Mono Repo version

-- If you are interested in looking at the mono repo version of the project, it is currently being worked on and can be accessed [here](https://github.com/ERS-HCL/nxplorerjs-mono-starter).
-- Since either of the versions are perfectly good solutions, we will be maintaining and enhancing both.

 ## Features